 Each summer, the Sixth Form represent St Mary’s at the world’s biggest celebration of theatre in Edinburgh at the Fringe Festival.
 We have links with a venue on the Royal Mile and girls find the project hugely enriching as they rehearse their play, support other shows and undertake creative marketing and promotional activities.

 All girls in the Fourth Form receive weekly Drama lessons that provide a broad and diverse journey into the world of Drama.
-From exploring the work of theatre practitioners to undertaking lessons in devised, scripted and improvised theatre, there is something for everyone and sets girls up with useful skills needed for GCSE.
+From exploring the work of theatre practitioners to undertaking lessons in devised, scripted and improvised theatre, there is something for everyone and sets girls up with useful skills needed for GCSE or A Level.

 From 2016, GCSE Drama will follow the AQA whilst A Level Drama and Theatre will follow Edexcel.
 Challenges are diverse – from studying and performing play excerpts to devising and performing one’s own plays for an audience.
 Girls can also specialise in technical fields.
 Every year GCSE and A Level students have the opportunity to take part in workshops with visiting theatre companies and practitioners.
-From 2017 A Level candidates will gain the chance to attend the National Student Drama Festival and benefit from the wealth of workshops, talks and live performances on offer.
-Every Half Term, all girls studying Drama are taken to a professional production and often participate in subsequent workshops to prepare them for writing about the shows in their exam.
+Every Half Term, all girls studying Drama are taken to a professional production and often participate in subsequent workshops to prepare them for writing about the shows in their examination.
+Assessed practical work is performed to an audience in the theatre in February (scripted work) and May (devised work).

 Miss Holly Darling (Director of Drama)